 The Town of Westwood is planning to launch the Westwood Community Electricity Aggregation program for residents and businesses.
 The primary goals of the program are to provide a cost-effective, stable and responsible alternative to utility electricity rates for participating consumers, understanding that future savings cannot be guaranteed because future Basic Service rates are unknown.

-The program will also offer participants exciting renewable energy options.
-Development of the program was authorized at the May 2019 Town meeting.
-The first step in the implementation of the program is to create an Aggregation Plan, which needs to be approved by the Westwood Select Board and the Department of Public Utilities.
-The plan is currently available for review and comment.
+The program will also offer participants more renewable energy options, including a choice with 100% renewable electricity generated in New England.
+Development of the program was authorized at the May 2019 Town Meeting.
+The first step in the implementation of the program was to create an Aggregation Plan, which has been approved by the Westwood Select Board and is now under review by the Department of Public Utilities.
+The plan is currently available for review.

 Please visit this page frequently for any public meeting/presentation postings, and other important updates as they become available.

 Disclaimer: A goal of the CEA program is to produce savings for customers, but savings cannot be guaranteed compared to the utility’s basic service rate which changes every six months for Residential and Small Commercial customers, and every three months for Industrial customers.
 The aggregation program seeks to provide price stability and average savings over the full term of the program, but because future basic service rates are not known, there is no guarantee of savings.